ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 [Ballerina by Guide](/learn/by-guide/) are long form examples that showcase how to build different types of integrations using a complete development lifecycle including IDE configuration, packages, dependencies, coding, unit testing, deployment, and observability.

-### Tools, IDEs, and the Ballerina Composer
+### Tools and IDEs

-[Tools, IDEs, and the Ballerina Composer](/learn/tools-ides/) overviews the editing tools for code and diagrams.
-This includes language servers, editors, IDE, and a graphical visualization tool called the Ballerina Composer.
+[Tools and IDEs](/learn/tools-ides/) overviews the editing tools for code and diagrams.
+This includes language servers, editors, IDE, and a graphical visualization tool that is embedded in the Ballerina Visual Studio Code plugin.

 ### How to Structure Ballerina Code